 Community Nursing Homes are what most people think of when they hear the term "nursing home".
 This name is given to differentiate from nursing homes which are owned and operated by the VA.
 Community Nursing Homes are regular nursing homes under contract with the VA to provide services to veterans.
 The VA outsources nursing home care largely to provide veterans with a much broader range of locations in which they can receive care.

 Payment for services received by veterans in Community Nursing Homes comes largely from VA Health Care (a.k.a.
 VHA).
 TRICARE for Life and CHAMPVA for Life, which work similar to Medicare supplemental insurance plans, will pay for short stays in nursing homes.
-An additional source of funds are veterans' pensions, specifically the Basic Pension and the Aid and Attendance Benefits although they are less frequently used for this purpose.
+An additional source of funds are veterans' pensions, specifically the Basic Pension and Aid and Attendance.
 Readers may also want to review our guide to paying for nursing home care which discusses a broader range of assistance not specific to veterans or our Medicaid vs. Veterans Pensions page.

-Community Living Centers (CLCs) are nursing homes which are operated by the VA as opposed to Community Nursing Homes which are not.
+Community Living Centers (CLCs) are nursing homes which are operated by the VA as opposed to Community Nursing Homes which are not under VA control.
 They provide much of the same services as regular nursing homes and are available to veterans both on a short and long term basis.
 The drawback of CLCs is that they are limited in number with fewer locations in comparison to regular nursing homes.
-A list of CLCs is available here.

 For the vast majority of residents, payment for the CLC comes from VA Health Care.
 Some residents may be required to make a co-payment which comes out-of-pocket.
 TRICARE for Life and CHAMPVA for Life may pay co-payments for short term residents, although holders of these types of insurance are less likely to reside in CLCs.